Brianali-codes/Brianali-codes/README.md

 You can click the Preview link to take a look at your changes.
 --->

-Tools and languages: HTML, CSS, JAVASCRIPT, PYTHON, GIT, TAILWIND CSS, REACT, BOOTSTRAP.
+Tools and languages: HTML, CSS, JAVASCRIPT, PYTHON, GIT, TAILWIND CSS, REACT.